syncfusion/ej2-react-docs/src/charts/range-navigator/data.md

 ### Logarithmic Base

-Logarithmic base can be customized using the logBase property.
-The default value of the logBase property is 10.
+The Logarithmic Base can be customized using the [`logBase`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#logbase) property.
+The default value of this property is **10**.

 {% tab template="rangenavigator/getting-started", sourceFiles="app/**/*.tsx", compileJsx=true %}